 EASYCLEAR is a two-component condensation (tin) translucent silicone with Shore A20 hardness that cures at room temperature in 4-5 hours.
-Its translucent finish and simple mix ratio (100:5 by weight) make it a very practical option when you need to see the original through the mould, locate parting lines with precision, or work on special effects projects that require a soft, semi-transparent material.
+Its translucent finish and simple mix ratio (100:5 by weight) make it a highly practical choice when you need to see the original through the mould, locate parting lines with precision, or work on special effects projects requiring a soft, semi-transparent material.

 Technical specifications